Small Animal Services

 - Parasite prevention

-We regularly perform many types of surgeries, including but not limited to:
+We regularly perform most types of soft tissue and orthopedic surgeries, including but not limited to:

 - Spay (ovariohysterectomy) and neuter (castration)